 Video files are often large, which could make them difficult to share with your team via traditional channels, such as email.
-In other words, you’ll need to find a file-sharing or a video-hosting platform.
+In other words, you’ll need to find a video annotation platform for sharing and reviewing your content.

 However, the file sizes are still very large, which can make the downloading process very slow for your stakeholders.
 In fact, it could be impossible for them to download your video.
 Moreover, your stakeholders might lack the appropriate software or codecs to play it.
 This setback could be frustrating, and it could cause you to miss out on critical feedback.

 SOLUTION: You should try to find a cloud-based solution that allows your stakeholders to stream the video without having to download it.